Same-sex marriage in Florida: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (Vhakv 90–284; Cumeleno 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes in Florida have enacted their own marriage and family laws.
 As a result, the Brenner ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 There are two federally recognized tribes in Florida: the Seminole Tribe of Florida and the Miccosukee Tribe of Indians of Florida.
 It is unclear if same-sex marriage is presently legal in these tribes.

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Traditional Muscogee marriage ceremonies (etepvyetv) involve exchanges of gifts between spouses, feasting and dancing.
+As bride price, grooms would bring venison or meat, while brides would offer corn or beans, representing their contribution to the household.
+Elders (vculvkvlke) would wrap couples in a single blanket (vccetv), signifying their joining as one family.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Timucua recognized two-spirit individuals, who could be distinguished from both women and men by the color of the feathers in their hair.
 Their work in the community included hauling provisions for men going to war, preparing dead bodies for burial, and tending to people with contagious diseases.
 René Goulaine de Laudonnière reported in 1564 that he had encountered several Timucua two-spirit people, including one serving as an emissary of a Timucuan king.
 According to Jacques le Moyne, "because they were strong, [two-spirit people] accompanied warriors to battle, carrying provisions and tending to the injured."
-The Timucua were monogamous, but chiefs sometimes had two or three wives.
+The Timucua were monogamous, but chiefs (atimoqua) sometimes had two or three wives.
 It is unclear if Timucua two-spirit people were allowed to marry.
 With regard to the Seminole, it is possible their society had a designation like two-spirit but a lot of traditional knowledge was lost in the aftermath of the Second Seminole War and the Trail of Tears for those Seminole forcibly removed to the Indian Territory.
 The modern Muscogee term poyvfekcv hokkolvn (/mus/) may be used by Seminole two-spirit individuals.